potassco/clingo/README.md

 Gringo is a grounder that, given an input program with first-order variables, computes an equivalent ground (variable-free) program.
-Its output can be processed further with answer set solvers like clasp, cmodels, or smodels.
+Its output can be processed further with answer set solver clasp.
+Starting with gringo series 5, its output is no longer compatible with solvers like smodels or cmodels reading smodels format.

 Clingo combines both gringo and clasp into a monolithic system.
 This way it offers more control over the grounding and solving process than gringo and